dotnet/aspire/src/Components/Aspire.StackExchange.Redis/README.md

 builder.AddRedis("cache");
 ```

 You can then retrieve the `IConnectionMultiplexer` instance using dependency injection.
-For example, to retrieve the cache from a Web API controller:
+For example, to retrieve the connection multiplexer from a Web API controller:

 ```cs
 private readonly IConnectionMultiplexer _cache;